sami-badawi/scaladl/README.md

 # ScalaDL Ideomatic Scala Wrapper Around Deep Learning Framework JDL

 Deep learning is dominated by excellent Python frameworks.
-There is a new framework [JDL](https://github.com/awslabs/djl) that is a Java wrapper around several of those: Pytorch and TensorFlow.
+There is a new framework [JDL](https://github.com/awslabs/djl) that is a Java wrapper around several of those: PyTorch and TensorFlow.

 JDL has a strong Java flavor.
 There is an opportunity for to make a thin Scala wrapper around this.